eric99ying/Monoply/README.md

 # Monoply

 This is a prototype of the classic board game of Monoply.
-It still still heavily work in progress.
+It is still heavily work in progress.